dezashibi-c/dcommon/src/dcommon/docs.md

 /**
  * Tries to sets multiple key value pairs in a hash table without providing the
- * count and saves the result in a temporary variable of type DCResultVoid) and
+ * count and saves the result in a temporary variable of type DCResVoid) and
  * returns if the result is a failure
  */
 dc_try_fail_temp_ht_set_multiple(HT, ...)